Taiwan Studies Programme

 In addition to its complex history, disputed status and vibrant democratic system, Taiwan is a key component of the geopolitical landscape of East Asia and the Asia-Pacific.

 Developing and disseminating knowledge about Taiwan is thus an important endeavour, one that the TSP is committed to advancing through supporting academic research and engaging with academia, policy makers and the wider community.
-China Policy Institute: Analysis offers insightful commentaries on current affairs by TSP and CPI researchers as well as other leading international scholars in the field.
+It will shortly be launching its own social media platform, offering insightful commentaries on current affairs by TSP researchers as well as other leading international scholars in the field.

 Another important role of the TSP is to develop academic exchanges with Taiwanese colleagues and to facilitate members' participation in conferences and collaborative academic activities in Taiwan.

 To attain these objectives the TSP implements a complementary programme of research and teaching on Taiwan, including financial support for doctoral students, an annual international conference and regular high profile public lectures.

 - 20 October 2017 (13:00-15:00)

 - 09 November 2017 (16:00-18:00)

 - B18 Law and Social Sciences Building, University Park

 - Douglas H. Paal, Vice President for Studies, Asia Program Carnegie Endowment for International Peace.